Save Energy & Money

 SAVE stands for System Adjustment and Verified Efficiency.
 The SAVE Training Program from the Midwest Energy Efficiency Alliance (MEEA) and the National Comfort Institute (NCI) is a statewide HVAC contractor training and certification effort in Iowa.

-This two-day intensive training program teaches you necessary skills to determine actual effective efficiency of any functioning HVAC system:
+This one day intensive training program teaches you necessary skills to determine actual effective efficiency of any functioning HVAC system:

 Students who successfully pass the certification exam at the end of the course will receive the SAVE certification that is valid in all three utility service territories as well as nationally recognized.

 Why should you take this course?

-The SAVE Program is approved for 10.5 hours of HVAC discipline and two hours of mechanical code.
+The SAVE Program is approved for four hours of HVAC discipline and two hours of mechanical code.
 In addition, you’ll receive:

 How does SAVE benefit your customers?